JP-Go/simple-latex/readme.md

 ## TODO

--[X] Fix bugs with the ChangeSurroundingEnviroment and ToggleStarEnviroment command

--[] Allow SyncTex

--[] Allow user to set compiling options
+- [] Allow SyncTex forward and backward searches for more editors

--[] New feature: simple bibtex integration
+- [] New feature: simple bibtex integration

+- [] Improve the view log functionality (maybe a popup?)

--[] Port to non Unix-based systems (Windows)
+- [] Port to non Unix-based systems (Windows)